ardatan/graphql-tools/.changeset/lucky-hounds-suffer.md

 '@graphql-tools/webpack-loader': minor
 ---

-Added support for additional optimizations: "noLoc" and "noEmptyNodes"
+Added support for additional optimizations: "noEmptyNodes" (for removing empty `arguments`, `directives` and `variableDefinitions` from GraphQL operations)